-• □ Full score: 1 point - submission of a reflection journal at least 75 words in length.
+- Full score: 1 point submission of a reflection journal at least 75 words in length. - \bullet No score: 0 points no submission, or a submission under 75 words.

-■ No score: 0 points - no submission, or a submission under 75 words.
 Maximum points: 10 (of 100)

-☐ Climate Action Project
+Climate Action Project

 Climate change is one of the most urgent problems faced by humanity, and its damaging consequences have already begun to affect every part of the world.
 To take action, you will form a team with fellow students to create a Climate Action Project (CAP).
-This is a collaborative project that will be done collectively and then implemented locally.
+This is a collaborative project that will be designed collectively and then implemented locally.
 It should be inclusive and have a lasting impact beyond the end of the course.
-To create a successful project, you and your team will combine the knowledge you gain from the course with your individual talents, creativity, areas of expertise, and the capacity generated by being part of a multicultural team.